OPQAM/Documentation/brainFuckNotes.md

 ++[>+++++<-]>.

-Note: add others and make the process cleaner/more reasonable
+Note: add more if you want, and make the process cleaner/more reasonable